Table of Contents

 In this guide, we have covered all the details of the internal functions within WordPress.

 We all use and love WordPress for many reasons.
-It’s free, customizable, and very user-friendly – allowing anyone to develop a website without coding knowledge.
-In fact, most of us have gone for years using the Content Management System without worrying about its internal functions.
+It’s accessible, customizable, and user-friendly, allowing anyone to develop a website without coding knowledge.
+Most of us have used the Content Management System for years without worrying about its internal functions.

-Even today, it may seem like something that you should not bother with learning.
+It may seem like something you should not bother with learning today.

 But do you know that some common WordPress problems cannot be resolved without digging into the database?
-Many of you may have also faced the same situation when you had to take external help for technical issues.
-Being aware of the internal functions may have saved you from the hassle of contacting a professional.
+Many of you may have faced the same situation when you had to take external help for technical issues.
+Being aware of the internal processes will help you understand why your website needs expert maintenance.

-And this guide is aimed to help you with just that.
+This guide aims to help you with just that.
 Here, you will learn about:

-• The files part of the internal structure of WordPress
+- The files are part of the internal structure of WordPress

 The WordPress Internal Structure